Common Myths About Air ConditionersFebruary 11, 2019

 It is a waste of money to get service to your air conditioner!

 False!
-Air conditioners need to breathe.
+AC needs to breathe.
 Regular cleaning can keep your appliance work smoothly and efficiently.
 It gives you a chance to catch the issues that have developed during the winter.
-Ignoring routine maintenance can cost you a lot.
+Ignoring routine AC maintenance can cost you a lot.
 It can break on the weekend and calling service to repair it will charge you extra.

-- Do not try to service your air conditioner by yourself.
+- Do not try to service your AC by yourself.
 It seems it is not too complicated, but there are high voltages and currents involved.
 It would be better to call professionals and let them do it.

 - If you do not want to be busy with anything and you do not remember the last time you changed the air filter, an annual service contract will not let you waste your money and time.

-- If your air conditioner has been in use for more than ten years now, we highly recommend you to sign up for an annual service contract.
-The average lifespan of the air conditioner is 20 years, but heat pumps last on average 12 years.
+- If your AC has been in use for more than ten years now, we highly recommend you to sign up for an annual service contract.
+The average lifespan of the AC system is 20 years, but heat pumps last on average 12 years.

 The bigger air conditioner is cooling better!

 Almost all houses have a central air conditioning system.
-When people buy new air conditioners, they prefer to get a bigger one.
-These kinds of air conditioner systems can cool more space.
+When people buy a new AC, they prefer to get a bigger one.
+These kinds of AC systems can cool more space.
 However, they do not offer the most efficient and effective solutions.

-Redundant big air conditioners consume more energy, and in other words, they waste energy too much.
+Redundant big AC consumes more energy, and in other words, they waste energy too much.
 It is because of stopping and starting more often.
-Bigger air conditioners need more power to start, compared to the smaller one.
+Bigger AC needs more power to start, compared to the smaller one.
 Frequent starts and stops can cause more noise as well.

-It is evident that bigger air conditioners increase comfort in larger houses.
+It is evident that bigger AC increases comfort in larger houses.
 But it does the opposite in smaller homes.
-It happens since the air conditioner does not have enough time to dehumidify the air before it reaches the desired temperature.
+It happens since the AC does not have enough time to dehumidify the air before it reaches the desired temperature.
 When there is a high humidity level in their house, people feel less comfortable.
 There are some solutions to dehumidify the house.
 One of them is to use dehumidifiers.
 It will help you to increase comfort level, but electricity bills as well.
 Dehumidifier draws power and also generates heat.
-This makes air conditioner work too hard, so the air conditioner will consume more energy.
+This makes AC work too hard, so the AC will consume more energy.
 It is better to install an air conditioner of the appropriate size.

 A lower temperature will cool faster!

-When you arrive home, and you feel hot and airless, you will be more likely to turn on your air conditioner to speed up the cooling process.
-Turning down the air conditioner to a lower temperature will not result in faster cooling.
+When you arrive home, and you feel hot and airless, you will be more likely to turn on your AC system to speed up the cooling process.
+Turning down the AC to a lower temperature will not result in faster cooling.

-Air conditioners operate at certain speeds.
-When you decrease the temperature on your thermostat, the air conditioner switches on and starts to cool your house.
-A lot of new air conditioners can run at both high and low speeds.
-But, your air conditioner can not run harder to cool your home.
+Air conditioner operates at certain speeds.
+When you decrease the temperature on your thermostat, the AC switches on and starts to cool your house.
+A lot of new AC can run at both high and low speeds.
+But, your AC can not run harder to cool your home.

-Air conditioner runs efficiently, no matter where and how you install it
+AC runs efficiently, no matter where and how you install it.

-If you believe that installing an air conditioning system anywhere in the room will give you the same comfort, you should think twice.
-The efficiency of the air conditioner highly depends on where you install it.
-The position of your air conditioner has a significant influence on its energy efficiency.
+If you believe that installing air conditioning anywhere in the room will give you the same comfort, you should think twice.
+The efficiency of the AC highly depends on where you install it.
+The position of your AC has a significant influence on its energy efficiency.
 Of course, it is convenient to install your large HVAC system in a disused corner.
-It will make your air conditioner work harder to cool your house.
+It will make your AC work harder to cool your house.
 Putting it in a shady spot will help to consume less energy to cool the room.
-You should never install your air conditioner close to light fixtures or an electrical appliance since emitting heat can affect the accuracy in sensing the temperature of the room.
+You should never install your AC close to light fixtures or an electrical appliance since emitting heat can affect the accuracy in sensing the temperature of the room.
 You should also avoid direct sunlight.
-Nothing blocks the airflow from the air conditioner.
+Nothing blocks the airflow from the AC system.

 Letting outside air in

-When your air conditioner is working, it is the best way to leave doors and windows open to reduce operating efficiency.
+When the AC is working, it is the best way to leave doors and windows open to reduce operating efficiency.
 It will weaken the ability of your HVAC system to bring your house to a comfortable temperature.
-If you open doors and windows during the day to bring hot air and cold air at night, your air conditioner will have to work harder to draw humidity and cool your room down.
-While you use the air conditioner, you should keep all the doors and windows closed!
+If you open doors and windows during the day to bring hot air and cold air at night, your AC will have to work harder to draw humidity and cool your room down.
+While you use the AC, you should keep all the doors and windows closed!
 Another mistake is to use exhaust fans in the kitchen and bathroom.
 Those fans can release conditioned air out of your house that unnecessarily increases the strain on your air conditioner.
 During the summer, use those fans as less as possible.